traversc/advent_of_code_solutions/README.md

 Solutions to: https://adventofcode.com/2020

+Solving Advent of Code problems using standard R programming.

-Not intended to be the most computationally efficient, but solve the problems using standard R idioms.
+Not intended to be the most computationally efficient.